XingjianXuanyuan/XingjianXuanyuan.github.io/_posts/2021-12-25-fork-execve.md

 > "The kernel marks the text segment of each process as read-only, so that a process cannot modify its own code.
 This means that the parent and child can share the same text segment.
 The <code>fork()</code> system call creates a text segment for the child by building a set of per-process page-table entries that refer to the same virtual memory page frames already used by the parent.
 For the pages in the data, heap, and stack segments of the parent process, the kernel employs a technique known as **copy-on-write**{: style="color: red"}.
 Initially, the kernel sets things up so that the page-table entries for these segments refer to the same physical memory pages as the corresponding page-table entries in the parent, and the pages themselves are marked read-only.
 After the code>fork()</code>, the kernel traps any attempts by either the parent or the child to modify one of these pages, and makes a duplicate copy of the about-to-be-modified page.
 This new page copy is assigned to be the faulting process, and the corresponding page-table entry for the child is adjusted appropriately."

 The <code>execve()</code> function loads and runs the executable object file specified by the first argument with the argument list <code>argv</code> (a null-terminated array of pointers) and the environment variable list <code>envp</code> (a null-terminated array of pointers to name-value pairs in the form <code>name=value</code>).
 By convention, <code>argv[0]</code> is the name of the executable object file.
 After an <code>execve()</code>, the process ID of the process remains the same.
 If the set-user-ID (set-group-ID) permission bit of the program file specified by <code>pathname</code> is set, then, when the file is <code>exec</code>ed, the effective user (group) ID of the process is changed to be the same as the owner (group) of the program file.
 After optionally changing the effective IDs, and regardless of whether they were changed, an <code>execve()</code> copies the value of the process's effective user ID into its saved set-user-ID, and copies the value of the process's effective group ID into its saved set-group-ID.
 For more details about the effect of <code>fork()</code> and <code>execve()</code> on process attributes, please refer to TLPI Chapter 28.
+Furthermore, the POSIX specification now lists 25 special cases in how the parent's state is copied to the child: file locks, timers, asynchronous I/O operations, tracing, etc[^6].

 When the kernel has started itself (has been loaded into memory, has started running, and has initialized all device drivers and data structures and such), the kernel thread created by the *idle process* (<code>PID=0</code>) executes the <code>init()</code> function, which then invokes the <code>execve()</code> system call to load a user-level program---**init**{: style="color: red"}.
 The kernel looks for <code>init</code> in a few locations that have been historically used for it, but the proper location for it on a Linux system is <code>/sbin/init</code>.
 If the kernel cannot find <code>init</code>, it tries to run <code>/bin/sh</code>, and if that also fails, the startup of the system fails.